 “It’s not about how brainy you are, your job is your body and you use it to sell a product and to make it look good”.

 Standards, however, are slowly changing.
 A law in France banning unhealthily think fashion models is the latest step in the industry.

 Models must provide a doctor’s certificate to prove their overall physical health.
 Doctors will determine the health of a model using their body mass index (BMI) – measuring their weight in relation to their height.

-France follows suit of Italy, Spain and Israel and from the 1st of October digitally altered photographs of models must also be labelled.
+France follows suit of Italy, Spain and Israel and from the 1st of October, digitally altered photographs of models must also be labelled as so.

-Employers at modelling agencies breaking the law will face fines up to 75,000 Euroes ($117,544.10 NZD) and up to six month in jail
+Employers at modelling agencies breaking the law will face fines up to 75,000 Euros ($117,544.10 NZD) and up to six months in jail

 In a statement, French Minister of Social Affairs and Health, Marisol Touraine said, "Exposing young people to normative and unrealistic images of bodies leads to a sense of self-depreciation and poor self-esteem that can impact health-related behaviour,".

-In New Zealand, psychologist and world-renowned expert in eating disorders Dr. Virginia McIntosh believes this is a step in the right direction.
+In New Zealand, psychologist and world-renowned expert in eating disorders Dr Virginia McIntosh believe this is a step in the right direction.

 Fashion and Psychology